Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Introduction

 \section{Introduction}

-In the \emph{Exact Matching Problem}, we are given a graph $G$ together with a fixed coloring of its edges in two colors (red and blue).
+In the \emph{Exact Matching Problem} (denoted from now on by EM), we are given a graph $G$ together with a fixed coloring of its edges in two colors (red and blue).
 The question is, for a given integer $k$, to decide whether there exists a perfect matching $M$ of $G$ with the additional property that exactly $k$ of the edges of the perfect matching $M$ are red.
-Clearly, if we have the special case that all edges of the graph are red and $k=n/2$\footnote{$n$ is the number of vertices in the input graph.}, then this problem is simply to decide whether there exists a perfect matching in the graph.
-However, when the coloring of the edges is heterogeneous, the problem difficulty increases significantly.
+Clearly, if we have the special case that all edges of the graph are red and $k= |V(G)| / 2$ then this problem is simply to decide whether there exists a perfect matching in the graph, which is well-known to be decidable in polynomial time \cite{edmonds}.
+However, when the coloring of the edges is heterogeneous, the problem difficulty seems to increase significantly (see below).

-Papadimitriou and Yannakakis~\cite{papadimitriou1982complexity} initially introduced the exact matching problem (denoted from now on by EM) in 1982.
-They conjectured EM to be NP-hard.
-This conjecture is still open today.
+Papadimitriou and Yannakakis~\cite{papadimitriou1982complexity} initially introduced EM in 1982 and conjectured it to be NP-hard.
 However, a randomized polynomial-time algorithm solving the problem was described by Mulmuley, Vazirani and Vazirani in 1987 in the course of their celebrated isolation lemma~\cite{mulmuley1987matching}.
 Given standard complexity theoretic hypotheses, this makes it unlikely for EM to be NP-hard.
 Despite the existence of a polynomial-time randomized algorithm, as of today it is still not known whether EM can also be solved in deterministic polynomial time.
 The algorithm of Mulmuley et al.\ uses polynomial identity testing and is based on the Schwartz-Zippel Lemma~\cite{schwartz,zippel}, which has resisted all attempts of derandomization so far.
-Indeed, EM is one of the few natural problems which has a randomized polynomial-time algorithm (i.e.\ it is contained in the complexity class \textsc{\textsc{NP}}) but for which it is not known whether it admits a deterministic polynomial-time algorithm (i.e.\ it is contained in $\textsc{P}$).
+Indeed, EM is one of the few natural problems which has a randomized polynomial-time algorithm (i.e.\ it is contained in the complexity class \textsc{\textsc{RP}}) but for which it is not known whether it admits a deterministic polynomial-time algorithm (i.e.\ it is contained in $\textsc{P}$).
 It is a major open conjecture that \textsc{RP}=\textsc{P}, and so EM becomes a natural candidate to test this hypothesis.